mllam/mllam-data-prep/README.md

 - `path`: the path to the source dataset.
 This can be a local path or a URL to e.g. a zarr dataset or netCDF file, anything that can be read by `xarray.open_dataset(...)`.
 - `dims`: the dimensions that the source dataset is expected to have.
 This is used to check that the source dataset has the expected dimensions and also makes it clearer in the config file what the dimensions of the source dataset are.
 - `variables`: selects which variables to extract from the source dataset.
 This may either be a list of variable names, or a dictionary where each key is the variable name and the value defines a dictionary of coordinates to do selection on.
 When doing selection you may also optionally define the units of the variable to check that the units of the variable match the units of the variable in the model architecture.
+See also the 'Selection of variables by coordinates' section for more details on the type of selections allowed.
 - `target_output_variable`: the variable in the model architecture that the source dataset should be mapped to.
 - `dim_mapping`: defines how the dimensions of the source dataset should be mapped to the dimensions of the model architecture.
 This is done by defining a method to apply to each dimension.
 The methods are:
   - `rename`: simply rename the dimension to the new name